bradfrost/atomic-design/chapter-5.md

 With the design system initiative approved, it's now time to put the right people and processes in place to ensure the system flourishes for your organization.

 #### Design system makers and users
 First things first.
-Recognize that **there will inevitably be people at the organization that help <em>make and maintain</em> the design system, and there will be other people who will be <em>users</em> of the design system**.
+It's important to recognize that **there will inevitably be people at the organization that help <em>make and maintain</em> the design system, and there will be other people who will be <em>users</em> of the design system**.
 These two groups may not be mutually exclusive, but establishing the roles of makers and users is important.

 When I talk about establishing a more collaborative process like the one I detailed in the last chapter, I inevitably hear people say, "but Brad, we have hundreds (or thousands) of developers working on our products, so getting all those people to collaborate and contribute like that would be far too difficult."